SachinJadhav0640/javabasics/README.md

 - **e.
 DrawingTest**: Creates a `Drawable` class with `Circle` and `Square` subclasses, using a method with a `Drawable` parameter to call the overridden `draw` method.
 - **f.
 ProductDiscountTest**: Creates a `Product` class with `Electronics` and `Clothing` subclasses, combining encapsulation and polymorphism to apply different discounts.

+## 7. Interfaces
+This section focuses on defining and implementing interfaces using the `implements` keyword, multiple interface implementation, and enforcing abstraction.

+### Assignments:
+- **a.
+FlyableTest**: Creates a `Flyable` interface with a fly method, implemented by `Bird` and `Airplane` classes, using interface references to call the method.
+- **b.
+ResizableTest**: Creates a `Resizable` interface with a resize method, implemented by `Image` and `Window` classes, using interface references.
+- **c.
+NotifiableTest**: Creates a `Notifiable` interface with a sendNotification method, implemented by `Email` and `SMS` classes, using an array of interface references.
+- **d.
+DrivableTest**: Creates a `Drivable` interface with a drive method, implemented by `Car` and `Truck` classes, using interface references.
+- **e.
+LoggableTest**: Creates `Loggable` and `Auditable` interfaces with log and audit methods, implemented by `Transaction` class, demonstrating multiple interface implementation.
+- **f.
+RentableTest**: Creates a `Rentable` interface with rent and returnItem methods, implemented by `Bike` and `Scooter` classes, combining encapsulation and interfaces.
 ---

 ### How to Run